programminghistorian/ph-submissions/en/lessons/scalable-reading-of-structured-data.md

 Using the pipe `%>%` you pass the data on downwards - the data is flowing through the pipe like water!
-Here you pour the data to the `count`-function and ask it to count on the column "verified" that holds two values.
-Either it has "TRUE", then the account is verfied, or it has "FALSE" - then it isn’t.
+Here you pour the data to the `count` function and ask it to count on the column "verified" that holds two values.
+Either it has "TRUE", then the account is verfied, or it has "FALSE", then it isn’t.

     sesamestreet_data %>%
       count(verified)